Investigating the Effects of Fairness Interventions Using Pointwise Representational Similarity: Pointwise Representational Similarity Measure for Assessing Debiasing Approaches

-An initially appealing way to measure representation similarity of a point $i$ is to directly apply a (dis)similarity metric, such as the Euclidean distance or cosine similarity, to its two representations $Y_i$ and $Z_i$, \eg~by defining $\prs(Y, Z, i) = \cos(Y_i, Z_i)$.
-One immediate failure mode of such an approach is when $Y_i$ and $Z_i$ have a different number of dimensions (\ie $d_1 \neq d_2$).
+An initially appealing way to measure representational similarity of the $i$-th point in representations $Z$ and $Z'$ is to directly apply a (dis)similarity metric, such as the Euclidean distance or cosine similarity, to its two representations $Z_i$ and $Z'_i$, e.g.,~by defining $\prs(Z, Z', i) = \cos(Z_i, Z'_i)$.
+One immediate failure mode of such an approach is when $Z_i$ and $Z'_i$ have a different number of dimensions $d \neq d'$.
 However, even when the number of dimensions matches, any such approach that directly compares the two representations suffers from a subtle but important shortcoming of not being invariant to orthogonal transformations.
-Consider an example where $Z = R \, Y$ with $R$ being an orthogonal matrix, such that $Z_i^\top Y_i = 0 \; \forall i$.
-Even though $cos(Z_i, Y_i) = 0 \; \forall i$, \ie~representations appear very dissimilar when directly measuring their cosine similarity, they are, however, from an information-theoretic standpoint, very similar for any downstream applications.
-Therefore, the two representations should in fact be considered identical and the low similarity score obtained from directly comparing points is misleading.
-In fact, previous work~\cite{lecun1990second,xie2017all,liu2021orthogonal} has shown that orthogonal transformations do not change the training dynamics of neural networks and thus are a desirable property for any similarity index operating on neural representations, as also mentioned by Kornblith et al.~\cite{kornblith2019similarity}.
-A similar argument could be made against other choices of direct comparison such as Euclidean distance.
+Consider an example where $Z = R \, Z'$ with $R$ being an orthogonal matrix, such that $Z_i^\top Z'_i = 0 \; \forall i$.
+Even though $cos(Z_i, Z'_i) = 0 \; \forall i$, i.e., representations appear very dissimilar when directly measuring their cosine similarity, they are, however, from an information-theoretic standpoint, identical for any downstream applications\footnote{The projection matrix $R$ is invertible, so by multiplying the weight matrix of any linear downstream operation on $Z$ with $R^{-1}$, it can be directly applied to $Z'$ and produce the same result.}.
+Therefore, the low similarity score obtained from directly comparing points is misleading.
+In fact, previous work~\cite{lecun1990second,xie2017all,liu2021orthogonal} has shown that orthogonal transformations do not change the training dynamics of neural networks and thus invariance to them is a desirable property for any similarity metric operating on neural representations, as also discussed in~\citet{kornblith2019similarity}.
+A similar argument could be made against other choices of direct comparisons such as Euclidean distance.

-To overcome the issues involved in directly comparing two different representations, we propose an indirect comparison.
-We argue that the representations $Y_i$ and $Z_i$ of a point $i$ should be considered similar across representations $Y$ and $Z$ if the neighborhood of $i$ is similar in $Y$ and $Z$.
-This means that $i$ should be considered similarly represented if the relative position of $i$ with respect to its neighbors remains the same in both representation spaces, \ie~the points that are closest to $Y_i$ are also the points closest to $Z_i$.
-We leverage the simple, but powerful insight from prior works that while we cannot directly compare similarity \emph{across} representations, we can do so \emph{within} the same representation~\cite{kornblith2019similarity, kriegeskorte2008representational}.